Clatters/EXP-FX/README.md

 The programming procedure is very similar to the one used to update Sibilla, but with a few extra steps; it doesn't require any external program nor file to be downloaded and it can be entirely performed on Clatters Machines' website. <br/>
 For detailed info, please visit the dedicated section on the [Sibilla Setup and Programming page](https://github.com/Clatters/Sibilla/tree/main/Official%20firmwares).

+A dedicated video tutorial about the programming procedure is also available here: https://youtu.be/G4hA7FitUPQ

 ## EXP (il Sole)
 <h3 align="center">
 Everything regarding EXP is written with golden graphics on the module faceplate.